mansigoel0029/mansigoel0029/README.md

 - 🌱 I’m currently learning about Natural Language Processing .
 - 📫 How to reach me mg739@snu.edu.in
 - :revolving_hearts: I love to interact with fellow students, learn something from them or share my knowledge.
-- :smile: I enjoy sports, movies and food.
+- ⚡ Fun Fact : I enjoy travel, sports, movies and food.

 <!---
 mansigoel0029/mansigoel0029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.